 The landscape here is wild and beautiful, and Nouru is surround by three different mountain ranges.
 See Nuoro.

 Of the many beaches on Sardinia there are a few that stand out as particularly well known:

 Costa Smeralda: The “Emerald Coast” is the preferred spot on the island for the rich and famous of the world to come to play.
 Its beaches are hard to beat and there are many beautiful coves as well.

 There are 80 bays where the swimming beaches are a pinkish white, and the area includes the archipelago La Maddalena that is made up of 27 islands and now part of a designated national park.
 See Costa Smerelda

 Cagliari: besides the cultural sites here and great shopping and restaurants, Cagliari features one of Sardinia’s longest beaches

 Portobello: The town of Portobello is on the northern coast of the island and is thought of as the most romantic place in Sardinia.
 It sits right on what is thought of as a perfect “swimmer’s beach.”

-Sardinia bases much of their food on the seafood that is so abundant from spicy fish soup called Burrida, to lobster, crab, anchovies, squid, and clams that are extremely popular in the local dishes.
+Sardinia bases much of their food on the seafood that is so abundant locally, from the spicy fish soup called Burrida to lobster, crab, anchovies, squid and clams that are extremely popular in the local dishes.
 Don’t pass up the famous pasta dishes that include the Sardinian’s own versions of gnocchi and ravioli served with pungent cheeses.
-These dishes are wonderful served with one of their Sardinian wines with Spanish influences.
+These dishes are wonderful served with one of the local wines.

-There are two villages on Sardinia that are classified as 'most beautiful villages in Italy: Bosa and Castelsardo.
+There are two villages on Sardinia that are classified as being among the 'most beautiful villages in Italy: Bosa and Castelsardo.
 There are also several towns and villages that have received the Italian 'Orange Flag Award' for sustainable tourism: Aggius, Galtellì, Gavoi, Laconi, Oliena and Sardara.